Director General of the Police (Spain): History

-The current office of Director-General of the Police was created on May 10, 1979 to lead the two main law-enforcements agencies that at that time formed the Police: the Superior Police Corps and the National Police Corps.
+The current office of Director-General of the Police was created on May 10, 1979 to lead the two main law-enforcement agencies that at that time formed the police: the Superior Police Corps and the National Police Corps.

 The Superior Police Corps, commonly known as Secret Police, were a police force responsible for the investigation of crimes, the recollection and analysis of information, the issuance of passports and IDs, as well as controlling migration matters and cooperate with foreign police corps.
-The National Police Corps was designed as an auxiliary police corps of the Superior Police Corps and was oriented to grant the security of citizents, patrol and protect police buildings.
+The National Police Corps was designed as an auxiliary police corps of the Superior Police Corps and was oriented to grant the security of citizens as well as patrol and protect police buildings.

 In 1986, a new Police Forces Act was approved and a major change happened.
 The two law-enforcement agencies —Superior Police Corps and National Police Corps— merged into one national forced that assumed all the competencies of the service, becoming the now unified National Police Corps.

 Between September 2006 and December 2011, the Directorates-General of the Police and of the Civil Guard were merged by Prime Minister Zapatero with the purpose of «carry out the tasks of both police forces in a more integral, homogeneous and coordinated way».
 In 2008, it was known that the Interior Minister, Alfredo Pérez Rubalcaba, was not comfortable with this union of command and wanted to split them again, but that wasn't the opinion of the Prime Minister and remained together.

 With the arrival of Prime Minister Rajoy to the government, he decided to split the command again considering that the coordination task was a duty of the Secretary of State for Security and that every agency needed to have their own command.